sb0123/pipenv-cookiecutter/README.md

 If you already have the correct folder setup within your product folder then its just a matter of copy-pasting those links over the current ones.

 If those folders don't exist, you will need to create them (with the blessing of the SharePoint owner) as described in the [Anmut Workstream folders README](https://anmut.sharepoint.com/:w:/g/EYBW8XH-_79OqGboZSckSDIBcwOgb84VRC1MaSz3nsy35Q?e=jTmHg1) before copy-pasting the folder links over the current ones.

+Or, if you would rather keep those high level links, then please make sure you include instructions on how to navigate to the correct folders.

 ## Failed tests
 Each time a test fails at the push stage, the packages will likely implement a set of improvements to your code which will then need to be manually re-added and committed.